-- Administration of the load balancers is via any active IP address. - A floating IP must be configured for hosting the virtual server.

-When using a clustered pair of load balancers in one-arm DR mode all load balanced services must be configured on a floating IP.
+- Administration of the load balancers is via any active IP address. - A floating IP must be configured for hosting the virtual server. - When using a clustered pair of load balancers in one-arm DR mode all load balanced services must be configured on a floating IP.

-Unpacking and setting up the Loadbalancer.org appliance
+Setting up the Loadbalancer.org Virtual Appliance